This section discusses how climate-related risks and opportunities are part of our governance process.

 All of our Board members participate in education sessions on key topics and developments.
 Our continuing education program for directors has provided our Board with presentations and discussions on climate and energy issues with leading external experts on environmental economics and on technological innovation and disruption.

-Our senior managers and corporate subject-matter experts provide regular briefings to the CSR Committee of our Board on climate-related issues and developments.
+Our senior managers and corporate subject-matter experts provide regular briefings to the Sustainability Committee of our Board on climate-related issues and developments.
 These briefings are also informed by targeted outreach to key external stakeholders and decision makers on climate issues, including government policy makers, financial institutions, independent think tanks, customers, innovators and social and environmental non-government organizations.

 Management is also accountable for oversight and execution of our reporting and disclosure on climate issues.
 This includes setting performance metrics and goals and engaging in special initiatives, such as development of this report, for advancing our practices and transparency on how we are preserving and building the value of our business during the shift to a lower emission economy.